 He then took all the necessary measures.
-Thank to these measures, Kang Ryang Uk could celebrate his 78th birthday.
+Thanks to these measures, Kang Ryang Uk could celebrate his 78th birthday.

-When he was breathing his last, he told his children that they should be loyal to Kim II Sung and Kim Jong II who are the he Affection and Care Continue greatest of all great men, in his place.
+When he was breathing his last, he told his children that they should be loyal to Kim Il Sung and Kim Jong Il, the greatest of all great men, in his place.